Scott and Dan hit up the comics racks from 45 years ago…

 Last time for RETRO HOT PICKS, it was the week of April 19, 1962.
 Click here to check it out.

-(Keep in mind that comics came out on multiple days back then — as has become the case now.
-So these are technically the comics that went on sale between April 4 and April 10.)
+(Keep in mind that comics came out on multiple days, so these are technically the comics that went on sale between April 23 and April 29.)

 Dan Greenfield, editor, 13th Dimension

 Detective Comics #478, DC.
 A great story and my favorite of all the Clayfaces.
 I think he’s a better fit for Batman’s worId than Matt Hagen, and should be the predominant Clayface today.
 Anyway, I grew up assuming this was part of Englehart and Rogers’ run.
 DC even collected it as such for the 1980s reprint miniseries Shadow of the Batman and the loooooooooong-out-of-print trade paperback Strange Apparitions.
 But it’s not.
 Steve Englehart makes no bones about it.
 It was written by Len Wein, who took over for Englehart.
 Thing is, Rogers didn’t like Wein’s working style so Len ended up jumping to Batman, where he began a lengthy run that is one of the best — and most underrated — of the Bronze Age.
 (Len himself explained it all here.)
 Rogers left Detective himself not long after.
 And that, as they say, is that.